 - Available: Four $1500 scholarship awards

-- Scholarship award recipients will need to attend a mandatory internship preparation workshop with the Student Experience Coordinator in early June.
+- Scholarship award recipients will need to attend a MANDATORY internship preparation workshop with the Internship & Experience Manger.
+You will be required to attend one of these two workshop, please enter them into your calendar NOW!

-- Scholarship award recipients will need to complete a short post-internship reflection of their experience that may be used in related publications.
+- Scholarship award recipients are required to complete a short post-internship reflection of their experience that may be used in related publications.

 - Scholarship award recipients may be invited to participate in one to two Career Services events or programs during the academic year in order to share about their summer experiences.